how to get free money UK

 You will also need to draft your Articles of Association and file this with Companies House.
 The Articles of Association is a document that outlines why you have chosen to set up your limited company and how it will be operated.
 The document simply states details about your company and can be done by yourself or your accountant if you have one.

 If this all sounds confusing then it can be best to enlist the help of an accountant from the offset.
 They can explain how limited companies work and can do your books and taxes for you.
-Alternatively you can use a company formation specialist.
-If you are setting up a ltd company from abroad then a specialist like Your Company Formations will handle much of the admin for you along with assistance and explanations.
+Alternatively you can use a company formation specialist that can handle much of the admin for you along with assistance and explanations.

 Open a business bank account